skepner/garli/garli/trunk/README.txt

 ->For compilation help see the INSTALL file.
 Versions >= 2.0 comes with an extremely easy build script, build_garli.sh, which should make compalation trivial on linux or OS X machines.

+***New in version 2.1a***
+1. Multiple temporary buffers expanded to handle long pathnames (according to OS rules)
+2. Added -o command line option overriding ofprefix in the config file to allow running multiple instances of garli on a cluster without having dedicated config file for each instance.
+3. Use sranddev when available

 ***New in version 2.1***
 1. MUCH faster parsing of very long alignments.  e.g., alignments millions of nucleotides in